We're about to learn if 5G wireless and new designs are enough sell the new iPhone 12

 "5G speed is only one factor in a consumer's upgrade decision," Loup Ventures analyst Gene Munster said in a blog post earlier this month.
 "The age of the phone is another factor, and iPhone owners have been holding on to their devices longer."

-Discuss: Is iPhone 12 a smash?
+Discuss: Is iPhone 12 a smash hit?
 Apple may offer its first hint this week

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.